sinmichael/kitra-backend/README.md

    - **Responses:**
      - `200`: User successfully logged in.
      - `401`: Invalid credentials.

-You can also import the Swagger JSON format directly into **Postman** for easy testing and exploration of the API.

 ## Additional Notes
 - The login credentials for the application can be found in the `Serino-Mini-Project-Data.xlsx` file.